ianandersonlol/HiveTransition/docs/galigand_dock.md

 ## Usage

-To run the GaliGand docking protocol, you need to submit the `submit.sh` script to a SLURM cluster.
+To run the GALigand docking protocol, you need to submit the `submit.sh` script to a SLURM cluster.

 ```bash
 sbatch example_scripts/docking/galigand_dock/submit.sh